BIBA

 • Driving school

-What type of claims cannot be covered by a Motor excess insurance policy by Easy Gap?
+What type of claims cannot be covered by Easy Gap's Motor Excess Insurance policy?